Herbs to Avoid While Trying to Conceive

 There are many, many things on the market that you can take to boost preconception health and help you become pregnant.
 You can buy them in the health food store, in the drug stores, in the supermarkets, online, and more.

-The Herbs Effect on Your Fertility: Before and During Pregnancy
+The Herb Effect on Your Fertility: Before and During Pregnancy

 Advice for Males and Females: Beware – Not All Are Safe for Fertility

-Many herbs can negatively affect male and female fertility as well as health during pregnancy.
+Many herbs can negatively affect male and female fertility as well as overall health during pregnancy.

 Please notify your physician of all herbs and supplements you are currently taking or are considering taking.